Print

 Notes

 • The secret to ensuring that everything ferments nicely is to sanitize the fermentation container(s) prior to use.
-I usually just fill them with boiling water which is enough to kill any surface bacteria and mold.
+I usually fill them with boiling water which is enough to kill any surface bacteria and mold.

 • Miso is a mold, yeast, and bacterial ferment.
 Adding a bit of mature miso provides the necessary yeast and bacterial culture.
 When making your first batch, it’s fine to use store-bought miso.
 Look for brands that are refrigerated as they will be unpasteurized and alive.
+If you can’t find raw store-bought miso, then it’s fine to skip that step.
+The bacteria and yeast should naturally find their way into your miso.

 • Want to get deep into the world for fermenting?
-Try making your own koji rice.
+Try making your own koji rice!